 Who is the course for?

-It’s an MA module worth 30 credits or one sixth of the MA in Culture, Media and Communication at the London University, Institute of Education.
+The course is a Masters Level module, worth 30 credits (or one sixth) of the MA in Culture, Media and Communication at the London University, Institute of Education.

 What does it cover?

 - Narrative Theory

 - Audience and Spectatorship